 Cruise lines are renowned for adding a gratuity to a bar tab or spa treatment.
 If you are not getting an unlimited drink package, remember that the gratuity will already be added to your bill.
 The cruise line will give you a receipt to sign and a space for a secondary tip.
 Don’t feel the need unless you really want to tip twice.

 We do recommend you take some cash along for your cruise.
 If you were happy with your room steward or dinner service, it’s recommended to tip them at cruise end.
 If you decide to indulge and order room service, it’s polite to tip your room service sever a few dollars.
 While credit cards are not needed, cash will certainly come in handy for these occasions.

 7) Skip the buffet on day 1

 Everyone heads straight to the buffet on embarkation day.
 After hours of travel and time standing in line for check in, the thought of lining up for a buffet doesn’t appeal to most.
 Check your ships secondary meal options.
-Many cruise ships open up one of their restaurants for an embarkation day lunch.
+The main dining room might be closed at first, but there will be other food options.
 This will give you more time to relax and avoid the ample buffet crowds.